Queenstown Tasmania : A feature packed town at the end of urbanisation.

 Penghana House circa 1898

 By the turn of last century the company prospered with the Smelter able to almost fuel itself and the Railway working hard moving all the product to port.
-Fortunately there were large deposits of good quality silica and limestone for fluxing and clay for brickworks all in the same vicinity and very close to the smelter.
+Fortunately there were large deposits of good quality silica and limestone for fluxing and clay for brickworks all in the same vicinity close to the smelter.
 Unfortunately the local forests had been consumed and still no coal had been found for the general energy demands.
 The Mount Lyell Mining & Railway Company would again innovate.
 Taking cues from the series of aforementioned waterwheels already working down along the Queen River valley and the smaller early hydroelectric installations of Duck Reach, Waratah and Morinna, the company turned its focus to utilising Hydro power electricity generation on a new level.
 Abundant consistent rainfall provided constant water dynamic and this combined with the topography prompted the engineers of Lyell, notably one Mr Huntley Clarke, to survey local waterways for energy potential.
 Several options were discussed and considered.
 During 1906 a hugely ambitious idea to dam the King River and create a large artificial lake (Lake Dorothy) with the calculated potential of producing 160000 shaft horsepower was one of these.
 (The 1992 commissioned King River scheme formed Lake Burbury and generates approximately 200000 shaft horsepower with a single massive turbine at the John Butters powerstation).

-A more readily achievable and affordable option was to collect the outflow of Lake Margaret, a natural lake situated at a high elevation being the source of the Yolande River, with a simple weir and pipe it to a hilltop valve site to a penstock was chosen.
+A more readily achievable and affordable option was to collect the outflow of Lake Margaret, a natural lake situated at a high elevation being the source of the Yolande River with a simple weir and pipe it to a hilltop valve site to a penstock was chosen.
 Preliminary construction started around 1910, a pilot plant generated energy from 1912 and the the first real Hydroelectric scheme, complete with its own small township, was fully commissioned during 1914.

-Lake Margaret powerstation
+Lake Margaret powerstation 2018

-Combined with the nearby earlier townships of Gormanston, Linda, Lynchford, Comstock, and later the Lake Margaret village, the Lyell district population peaked at just over 10000 and would maintain around 7000 people until 1970.
+Combined with the nearby earlier townships of Gormanston, Linda, Lynchford, Comstock, and later the Lake Margaret village, the Lyell district population peaked at approximately 10000 and would maintain around 7000 people until 1970.
 The 1963 closure of the Railway as the company switched to automotive and the 1969 closure of the smelter as world trade exchanges demanded concentrated ore rather than the final commodity saw the workforce shed 1000 employees.
 When mining went large scale underground from 1972 the implementation of mechanisation combined with the outsourcing of some supplies and services further eroded the employee numbers.
 12 hr shift rostered work regimes were applied from 1989 and the winding up of the community nurturing Mt Lyell Mining & Railway Company saw the population diminish to 3200 by the mid 1990's.
 Queenstown's resident population continued to decline after 1995 when principal contractors were invited to tender for the Mt Lyell mining operation.
 The workforce quickly became transient and the remaining residential economic focus began to shift away from mining.
 Queenstown's resident population diminished to just 1700.

 By 2010 after a decade of stagnancy, despite the Mt Lyell mine producing record tonnages, Queenstown was noticeably evolving.
 Even acknowledgement and recognition of the game changing NO DAMS controversy of the early 1980's became a topic that could be discussed with little fear of confrontation.
 A noticeable artistic presence spurned a regular heritage and arts festival.
 The major financial and banking institutions had closed so a local group of forward thinking people formed a board structure and opened a locally owned financial and banking franchise.
 The regrowth of the forests started accelerating and became easily noticeable.
 Change had already occurred.

-Queenstown and Strahan remain on the wild frontier of Tasmania's Wilderness World Heritage Area (TWWHA).
-Recognised globally as a place of unspoilt ancient temperate wilderness, TWWHA is of infinitely greater universal value than any exploitable natural resource.
+Queenstown and Strahan remain on the wild frontier of Tasmania's Wilderness World Heritage Area (TWWHA) recognised globally as a place of unspoilt ancient temperate wilderness.

 Queenstown is the centre of services for Western Tasmania.